 The vitamin with the largest body of research in support of eyesight is vitamin A; likely the reason you’ve been told to eat your carrots as a child.
 Orange vegetables like carrots and squash are packed with this fat-soluble vitamin as are green leafy vegetables.
 Eggs and dairy are also sources of vitamin A. Vitamin A is converted from the carotenoid beta-carotene, so you may hear both of these terms used when discussing eye health.
 These compounds are both in the carotenoid family of antioxidants.

 Lutein and zeaxanthin are other naturally occurring carotenoids found in green leafy vegetables such as spinach and kale that are critical for eye health.
 Lutein is a pigment in plants and zeaxanthin is an isomer (another version) of lutein.
 These compounds are found in high levels in foods such as green vegetables, egg yolks, kiwi fruit, grapes, orange juice, zucchini, squash, and pistachio nuts.
 Lutein and zeaxanthin are the only carotenoids found in the macular region of the retina in the eye and act as antioxidants in that area of the body.
 They also appear to play a role in trapping short-wavelength light in the eye, so these antioxidants play very important roles in eye health.
 Dietary sources of lutein are easy to increase; no supplements needed!Which foods support eye health?
-I'm talking pumpkin seeds, oranges, squash and bell peppers on… Click To Tweet
+I'm talking pumpkin seeds, oranges, squash and bell peppers on the blog today!
+Click To Tweet

 Other compounds that appear to support eye health include vitamin C, vitamin E, and zinc.
 These vitamins and minerals are found in plentiful amounts in the diet.
 Get vitamin C from citrus like oranges and mandarins, berries such as strawberries, or bell peppers.
 Vitamin E is found in nuts, seeds, and olive oil and is another fat soluble vitamin like vitamin A. Zinc is a mineral and the richest sources are seafood, especially oysters, but are also found in other meats and seeds from pumpkins and squash.